decentdao/fractal-docs/proposals/lifecycle.md

 **Active** - Proposal is created and can be voted on.
 This is the initial state of all newly created proposals.
 Azorius / Multisig (all proposals).

 **Timelocked** - A proposal that passes enters the `TIMELOCKED` state, during which it cannot yet be executed.
-This is to allow time for token holders to potentially exit their position, as well as parent DAOs time to initiate a freeze, if they choose to do so.
+This is to allow time for token holders to potentially exit their position, as well as the parent-Safe's time to initiate a freeze, if they choose to do so.
 A proposal stays timelocked for the duration of its `timelockPeriod`.
 All Azorius and multisig sub-Safes.

 **Executable** - Following the `TIMELOCKED` state, a passed proposal becomes `EXECUTABLE`, and can then finally be executed on chain by anyone.
 Azorius / Multisig (all proposals).